gofractally/psibase/doc/psidk/src/cpp-service/calling/README.md

 # What's Happening?

 When a service calls another, the system pauses its execution and runs that other service.
 The system returns the result back to the original caller and resumes execution.
-This behavior is core to most of psibase's functionality. e.g. the [system_contract::TransactionSys] service receives a transaction then calls a service for each action within the transaction.
+This behavior is core to most of psibase's functionality. e.g. the [SystemService::TransactionSys] service receives a transaction then calls a service for each action within the transaction.
 These services may call more services, creating a tree of actions.

 "Action" may refer to: